suvendu-kumar/FeatureDice/Readme.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Imputation of data if the data have low percentage of missing values.
-``ImputeData`` is a function with takes a single argument which is
+``ImputeData`` is a function which takes a single argument which is
 method to be used for imputation.
 The ``method`` can be “knn”, “mean”,
 “mode”, “median”, and “interpolate”.

 .. code:: python

-   # Imputing values with missing values
+   # Imputing values with missing valuesfusiondata.ShowMissingValues()
-   fusiondata.ShowMissingValues()
    fusiondata.ImputeData(method="knn")
    fusiondata.ShowMissingValues()